ASGGroupVic/EC2-auto-operator/README.md

 ##ToDo List

+- Refactor the code to pull all of parameter files out of this repo and place them into a private repo.
 - Document some verification steps to test whether the environment is working correctly.
 - Create Developer IAM role that can be associated with LDAP.
 Currently there is only Admin.
 We have a [starting point](base-cloud-formation/iam-role-policy.json) but need to understand permissions better.